Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 Despite the advantages provided by semantic geocells, a fundamental issue remains: some regions naturally attract more images, particularly popular landmarks or tourist hotspots.
 This uneven distribution can create class imbalance, posing challenges for effective model training.

-To address this imbalance, the authors propose a targeted clustering strategy using the OPTICS algorithm.
+To address this imbalance, the authors propose a targeted clustering strategy using the OPTICS algorithm [<a href="#ref1">1</a>].
 OPTICS identifies densely photographed regions, grouping images into meaningful clusters.
 Each image is then assigned to a specific cluster, which helps balance the number of images per geocell.

 Finally, a Voronoi tessellation ensures these adjusted geocells remain spatially continuous and coherent.
 By creating contiguous geographic areas around each cluster, this method enables PIGEON to better manage densely photographed locations, ultimately improving both the accuracy and reliability of its predictions.